paulg1212/Sylvie-The-Robot/README.md

 Let's just say this is my way of giving back to the community, having lived on welfare and disability for nearly 5 years, at the expense of the taxpayer.

-### I'm still not convinced!
-Pretty sure someone else is already working on your idea..
+### Corporations have more power and resources than you, and are already working on this!

 <a href="url"><img src="https://github.com/misses-robot/Sylvie-The-Robot/blob/master/meme-dr-evil-1.jpg" width="500" ></a>